BBVA/patton/docs/source/api.rst

    Parameter `cpeDetailed` is optional.
 By default their value is '0'.
 Setting their value to 1, Patton Server return a more detailed list of CPE and CVEs

+   JSON parameter `source` would have these values:
+   - auto
+   - For Ubuntu / Debian-like systems: dpkg
+   - Python source libraries: python

    **Example request**:

    .. sourcecode:: http